 The port where you can ride a boat going to the Floating Village.

 After a 30 minute drive, you will reach the port area where you can pay for your ticket ($20) and board a boat (with a tour guide) going to the Floating Village.
-Everything floats on the village (well, that’s where they get the name ).
+Everything floats on the village (well, that’s where they get the name :D).
 People use boats to move around.
 Well, some kids use a basin!

 Floating Village: Children use the basin as an alternative to go around the village.